 Home remedies for back pain

-Mixing home remedies with medical treatments can be good for back pain management.
+Mixing home remedies with medical treatments can be an effective way to manage back pain.
 There are several ways you can relieve the strain on your back muscles, reduce your risk of back injuries and improve your overall spine health at home.
-We recommend making the following changes:

 Correcting your posture